rolandmaio/rolandmaio.github.io/research.md

 # Preprints

-- J. Finocchiaro, R. Maio, F. Monachou, G. K. Patro, M. Raghavan, A.-A. Stoica,
-  S. Tsirtsis. *Bridging Machine Learning and Mechanism Design Towards Algorithmic Fairness*. [arXiv preprint arXiv:2010.05434][Bridging]
 - S. Cleary and R. Maio. *An Efficient Sampling Algorithm for Difficult Tree Pairs*. [arXiv preprint arXiv:2001.06422][Sampling]

 # ACM Digital Library: Author-izer Service Snippets and Links

-You can download a copy of this paper (hopefully soon these papers!) free-of-charge from the ACM Digital Library of the papers by following the link(s).
+You can download a copy of this paper (hopefully soon these papers!) free-of-charge from the ACM Digital Library by following the link(s).

 <div class="multi-search multi-search--issue-item">
     <ul class="rlist ">